saurabh241930/Omdena_Harrasment_prediction_competion/README.md

 Identifying the presence of Schools,Police Stations , Companies , Hospitals,etc by eunning on this version of image.
 <img src="https://i.imgur.com/tRGHbky.gif" border=0>

+So instead of training OCR from scratch I,m planning to OCR service api and use that information